Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 I start with precise marking of the skin to be removed.
 This marking is done with you sitting, as the lying position alters the distribution of tissues.
 The incision follows the natural crease of the eyelid, becoming practically invisible after healing.

-I remove the marked strip of skin and, when indicated, a small portion of the orbicular muscle.
+I remove the marked strip of skin and, when needed, a small portion of the orbicular muscle.
 If there is medial fat herniation, I can remove it or reposition it to fill depressions.
 In cases of sunken eyes, I perform micro-fat grafting to restore the lost volume.

 If there is an indication for eyebrow elevation, I perform an additional incision in the lateral third, applying the most appropriate technique for each case (mini-lifts, vines, or Nike).
 This step is fundamental for patients with eyebrow ptosis, as simply removing skin does not adequately correct the problem.